 This Quarterly Report on Form 10-Q (this "Quarterly Report") contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995 that are based on our management's beliefs and assumptions and on information currently available to our management.
 We intend such forward-looking statements to be covered by the safe harbor provisions for forward-looking statements contained in Section 21E of the Exchange Act.
 These forward-looking statements include statements regarding, among other things, (a) our expectations regarding our results of operations and key performance indicators, (b) key factors affecting our performance (c) our growth strategy, (d) our future financing plans, and (e) our anticipated needs for, and use of, working capital.
-They are generally identifiable by use of the words: "may," "might," "will," "could," "would," "should," "expect," "plan," "anticipate," "intend," "seek," "believe," "estimate," "predict," "potential," "continue," "contemplate," "possible" or the negative of these terms or other comparable terminology, although not all forward-looking statements are subject to risks and uncertainties, many of which are outside of our control, including risks related to our business, market risks, our need for additional capital, and the risk that our products and services may not perform as expected, as described in greater detail under the heading "Risk Factors" in Part II, Item 1A in this Quarterly Report, as such risks and uncertainties, there can be no assurance that the forward-looking statements contained in this filing will in fact occur.
+They are generally identifiable by use of the words: "may," "might," "will," "could," "would," "should," "expect," "plan," "anticipate," "intend," "seek," "believe," "estimate," "predict," "potential," "continue," "contemplate," "possible" or the negative of these terms or other comparable terminology, although not all forward-looking statements contain these words.
+We caution you the foregoing list may not contain all of the forward-looking statements made in this Quarterly Report.
+These forward-looking statements are subject to risks and uncertainties, many of which are outside of our control, including risks related to our business, market risks, our need for additional capital, and the risk that our products and services may not perform as expected, as described in greater detail under the heading "Risk Factors" in Part II, Item 1A in this Quarterly Report, as such risks may be updated in subsequent filings with the Australian Securities Exchange ("ASX") or Securities and Exchange Commission ("SEC").
+In light of these risks and uncertainties, there can be no assurance that the forward-looking statements contained in this filing will in fact occur.
 You should not place undue reliance on these forward-looking statements.